OdinZhang/Delete/README.md

-## Generate novel structures
+## Delete on your lead compounds!

 I have provided an example to suggest new structures using adbr1 example, use this command to generate 3D molecules given the protein and lead fragment!
 The pretrained checkpoint could be downloaded [here](https://doi.org/10.5281/zenodo.7985201).
-(More pre-trained ckpt can be found in our updated Protocol Section)
+(More pre-trained ckpt can be found in our updated [Protocol Section](https://github.com/OdinZhang/delete-protocol))

 ```python
 python -u delete.py --surf_path ./example/adrb1/adrb_pocket_8.0.ply --frag_path ./example/adrb1/2VT4_frag.sdf --check_point ./checkpoint/ckpt/delete.pt --outdir ./outputs --suboutdir adrb1